 Josiah Kuntzelman (1827-1864), brother of Amos, was a farmer who served in the 188th Pennsylvania Infantry, Company C, as a Private, and possibly also in the 3rd Pennsylvania Artillery (Heavy).
 He was wounded at Cold Harbor, Virginia, 3 June 1864.
 Some records say that he was carried off the field, believed to be dead, but there is no record of his burial.
 Some records say that he was absent and in the hospital when the regiment was mustered out, but no proof has been found of that.
 There are even records that indicate that he may have died as a prisoner at Andersonville, Georgia.
 Josiah’s widow, Sarah A. [Miller] Kuntzelman, applied for a widow’s pension after the news of Josiah’s death reached her.

 As shown by the Pension Index Card, Sarah’s application was accepted and she was awarded benefits.
-The complete pension file, available at the Gratz Historical Society, shows the difficulty she had to go through to receive the pension with the complicated procedure of not only proving she was married to him, but also that he had died in the war.
+The complete pension file shows the difficulty she had to go through to receive the pension with the complicated procedure of not only proving she was married to him, but also that he had died in the war.
 Josiah’s name does not appear on the Lykens G.A.R.
 Monument.

 More information is sought on both Amos Kuntzelman and Josiah Kuntzelman.